On an Enriques surface associated with a quartic Hessian surface: Introduction

 for each triple $(p_\alpha, p_{\alpha\sprime}, p_{\alpha\spprime})$ of distinct three ordinary nodes such that there exists a line in $\barX$ passing through $p_{\alpha}, p_{\alpha\sprime}, p_{\alpha\spprime}$, and

 for each pair $(p_\alpha, p_{\alpha\sprime})$ of distinct ordinary nodes such that the line in $\P^3$ passing through $p_{\alpha}$ and $p_{\alpha\sprime}$ is not contained in $\barX$. \end{theorem} \begin{remark} Recently Dolgachev~\cite{DolgachevArxiv2016} studied the group generated by the involutions $j_{\alpha}$ (that is, $\Aut(Y)$ by Theorem~\ref{thm:genAut}), and showed that this group is isomorphic to a subgroup of $\Gamma\rtimes\SSSS_5$, where $\Gamma$ is a group isomorphic to the Coxeter group with the anti-Petersen graph as its Coxeter graph.
 See~Corollary 4.4~of~\cite{DolgachevArxiv2016}.
 (This corollary was also known to Mukai.) \end{remark} \begin{remark} Mukai and Ohashi informed us that they also proved, without computer-aided calculations, that $\Aut(Y)$ is generated by $j_{\alpha}$ ($\alpha\in A$).
-See also~\cite{MukaiOhashi}. \end{remark} Let $\PPP_Y$ denote the connected component of $\shortset{y\in \SY\tensor \R}{\intf{y,y}> 0}$ containing an ample class.
+See also~\cite{MukaiOhashi}. \end{remark} Let $\SY$ denote the lattice of numerical equivalence classes of divisors on $Y$, which is isomorphic to $H^2(Y, \Z)/(\text{torsion})$ equipped with the cup-product.
+By the result of~\cite{MR759266}, ~\cite{KondoFinite} and~\cite{MR2740697}, we know that the action of $\Aut(Y)$ on $\SY$ is faithful.
+Theorem~\ref{thm:genAut} is proved by investigating this faithful action.
+More precisely, let $\PPP_Y$ denote the connected component of $\shortset{y\in \SY\tensor \R}{\intf{y,y}> 0}$ containing an ample class.
 We put

 It is obvious that $\Aut(Y)$ acts on $\nefbig(Y)$.
 We give a description of a fundamental domain $\DY$ of the action of $\Aut(Y)$ on $\nefbig(Y)$.
 For $v\in \SY\tensor\R$ with $\intf{v, v}<0$, let $(v)\sperp$ denote the hyperplane in $\PPP_Y$ defined by $\intf{v, x}=0$. \begin{theorem} There exists a fundamental domain $\DY$ of the action of $\Aut(Y)$ on $\nefbig(Y)$ with the following properties. \begin{enumerate}[{\rm (1)}] \item The fundamental domain $\DY$ is bounded by $10+10$ hyperplanes $(\baru_{\alpha})\sperp$ and $(\barv_{\alpha})\sperp$, where $\alpha$ runs through the set $A$. \item For each $\alpha\in A$, the vector $\baru_{\alpha}$ is the class of the smooth rational curve $\pi(E_{\alpha})=\pi(L_{\bar{\alpha}})$ on $Y$, and hence $(\baru_{\alpha})\sperp$ is a hyperplane bounding $\nefbig(Y)$. \item For each $\alpha\in A$, the involution $j_{\alpha}\in \Aut(Y)$ maps $\DY$ to the chamber adjacent to $\DY$ across the wall $\DY \cap (\barv_{\alpha})\sperp$ of $\DY$. \end{enumerate} \end{theorem} Let $Z$ be an Enriques surface.
 Then an elliptic fibration $\phi\colon Z\to \P^1$ has exactly two multiple fibers $2E_1$ and $2E_2$. \begin{theorem} Up to the action of $\Aut(Y)$, the Enriques surface $Y$ has exactly $1+10+5+5$ elliptic fibrations.
 Their $ADE$-types of reducible fibers are given in Table~\ref{table:ellfibs}, in which $\Rfull$ and $\Rhalf$ denote the $ADE$-types of non-multiple reducible fibers and of the half of the multiple reducible fibers, respectively. \end{theorem} An \emph{$\RDP$-configuration} on an Enriques surface $Z$ is the exceptional divisor of a birational morphism $Z\to \bar{Z}$, where $\bar{Z}$ has only rational double points as its singularities.
 The support of an $\RDP$-configuration is an $ADE$-configuration of smooth rational curves.